Hughie Fury: Fury vs. Norrad

 On 9 April 2019, Hennessy Sports announced Fury would make his ring return on 25 May 2019 at the Victoria Warehouse in Manchester, live on free-to-air Channel 5.
 Fury dominated Chris Norrad and dropped him in the second round.
 Norrad barely beat the count, but the referee had seen enough and waved the fight off.

 Fury vs. Peter

 On 12 July 2019, Fury faced former WBC champion Samuel Peter.
 Fury dominated almost every segment of the fight, which culminated in Peter withdrawing from the fight, midway through the seventh round, due to a shoulder injury.

 Fury vs. Povetkin

 On 31 August 2019, Fury, ranked #7 by the WBC and #10 by the WBA, fought former WBA (Regular) champion Alexander Povetkin, who was ranked #13 by the IBF.
 Fury had some success early in the fight, but once Povetkin started landing his right hand Fury's advantages faded away.
 Povetkin won widely on the scorecards, 117–111 on all three of them.
+The result was overturned after Povetkin tested positive for Ostarine.